- Hyperpigmentation is a common dermatological disorder characterized by uneven skin pigmentation that varies in size and color.

-- Vitamin C (ascorbic acid) effectively treats hyperpigmentation because of its powerful antioxidant properties and also works as an effective anti-pigmentation agent by decreasing melanin formation.
+- Vitamin C (ascorbic acid) effectively treats hyperpigmentation because of its powerful antioxidant properties and its ability to inhibit melanin formation.

-- Treatments for hyperpigmentation include serums and supplements with high vitamin C concentration.
+- Over-the-counter (OTC) treatments for hyperpigmentation include serums and supplements with high vitamin C concentrations.

 What Is Hyperpigmentation?

-Hyperpigmentation is the third most common dermatologic disorder.
-It is best described as uneven pigmentation on the skin in areas of the face, which appear as black-blue dark circles.
-These darkened patches can vary in size and color.
+Hyperpigmentation is a very common skin disorder.
+It is best described as uneven pigmentation on the skin, usually localized on the face, which appear as dark patches that vary in size and color.

-Hyperpigmentation is generally caused by an increase in melanin, the natural pigment that colors skin.
-Many factors can cause melanin production to fluctuate, but the main ones are sun exposure, age and hormonal fluctuation.
+Hyperpigmentation is generally caused by an increase in the production of melanin, the natural pigment that colors skin; this process of creating melanin is called melanogenesis.
+Many factors can cause melanin production to fluctuate, but the primary ones are sun exposure, age and hormonal fluctuations.

-Vitamin C improves excessive pigment formation, propagation and synthesis of melanocytes in the epidermis due to UV exposure.
+Vitamin C improves excessive pigment formation and the synthesis of melanocytes (melanin-producing skin cells) in the skin due to UV exposure.
 It also significantly improves signs of photoaging by contributing to collagen formation.

 Skin conditions: melasma and postinflammatory hyperpigmentation

-Skin conditions such as melasma and postinflammatory hyperpigmentation both have hyperpigmentation as common symptom.
+Skin conditions such as melasma and postinflammatory hyperpigmentation both have hyperpigmentation as a common symptom.

-Vitamin C can act as a depigmenting agent by interrupting the key steps melanin formation, thus decreasing significantly the degree of pigmentation of skin prone to melasma.
+Vitamin C can reduce pigmentation by interrupting the key steps of melanin formation, thus significantly decreasing the degree of pigmentation in those prone to developing melasma.

 How Does Vitamin C Treat Hyperpigmentation?

-Vitamin C’s antioxidant properties also make it a powerful tool in maintaining smooth and even skin.
-Antioxidants are necessary for neutralizing the reactive oxygen species (or free radicals) formed due to solar radiation or pollution.
-Vitamin C protects the skin from these oxidative stresses by neutralizing them and by preventing the skin damage they cause, such as the destruction of elastin and skin inflammation.
-This anti-inflammatory action of vitamin C can prevent postinflammatory hyperpigmentation and increases collagen production.
+Vitamin C’s antioxidant properties are effective in neutralizing the free radicals formed by UV rays or pollution.
+Vitamin C protects the skin from these oxidative stresses by neutralizing these free radicals and preventing the skin damage they can cause, including hyperpigmentation.
+The anti-inflammatory action of vitamin C can also prevent postinflammatory hyperpigmentation.

 Does it work on dark or black skin?

-There is considerable evidence that vitamin C, which is widely used in cosmetic and therapeutic markets, has a significant whitening effect on the skin, working as an anti-aging agent.
-Its natural molecules have shown to affect melanin synthesis, as well as counteract the effects of free radicals and prevent UV-induced skin damage.
+There is considerable evidence that vitamin C, which is widely used in cosmetic and therapeutic markets, has a significant skin-lightening effect, and works as an anti-aging agent.
+It has been demonstrated to decrease melanin synthesis, as well as counteract the effects of free radicals and prevent UV-induced skin damage.

 Anti-aging and anti-inflammatory

 Because of its high acidity, vitamin C, when applied to the skin, triggers cell regeneration and its production of collagen and elastin.
-It leaves the skin smoother and brighter and fades dark circles by interfering with abnormal pigmentation through the inhibition of the melanin pigment pathway.
+It leaves the skin smoother and brighter and fades dark spots by reducing melanin production.

 Vitamin C Treatments for Hyperpigmentation